chizhangucb/tmleCommunity/cran-comments.md

 There were 2 NOTEs:

 * Possibly mis-spelled words in DESCRIPTION:

   GCOMP (17:63)

   IPTW (17:26)

   SuperLearner (22:41)

   TMLE (13:54, 15:90, 16:23, 16:43, 21:41)

   i's (26:28, 28:54)

   inidividual (16:5)

   j's (25:42)

   oEnsemble (22:60)

 These are not mis-spelled.
 I manually checked all of these words.
 They define specific estimators / terms that are known to the intended user.
 Caution: oEnsemble is not a word, it's supposed to be h2oEnsemble.

+* checking package dependencies ...
+ERROR